Looking to plan the perfect weekend in Joshua Tree? From best hikes to where to stay, here’s everything you need to know!

 Morning: Scenic Viewpoints and Easy Trails

 Morning may just be my favorite time of day at Joshua Tree National Park.
-I loved starting my day with an easy hike to warm up my body and get started with the day.
-A few of my favorites are:
+One of the best things to do in the morning in Joshua Tree is an easy hike to warm up your body and get started with the day.
+It’s the best time to hike if you want to stay cool and avoid the harsh midday sun.
+A few of the best hikes in Joshua Tree include:

 - Keys View: Get a panoramic view of Coachella Valley and surrounding mountain ranges.
 An absolute must!
 You can also save this for day 3 if you want to do a more challenging hike on the first day.